emtee40/SurvivalManual-wiki/Water.md

     * **Remarks:** Do not drink seawater without desalting!
   * **Rain**
     * **Means of obtaining and/or making potable:** Catch rain in tarps or in other water-holding containers.
-    * **Remarks:** If tarp or water-holding material is coated with salt, wash it in the sea before using (very littler salt will remain on it).
+    * **Remarks:** If tarp or water-holding material is coated with salt, wash it in the sea before using (less salt will remain on it).
   * **Sea ice**
     * **Remarks:** See previous remarks for frigid areas.
 * **Beach**
   * **Ground**
     * **Means of obtaining and/or making potable:** Dig hole deep enough to allow water to seep in; obtain rocks, build fire, and heat rocks; drop hot rocks in water; hold cloth over hole to absorb steam; wring water from cloth.
-    * **Remarks:** Alternate method if a container or bark pot is available: Fill container or pot with seawater; build fire and boil water to produce steam; hold cloth over container to absorb steam; wring water from cloth.
+    * **Remarks:** Alternate method if a container or bark pot is available: Fill container or pot with seawater; build fire and boil water to produce steam; hold a cloth over the container to absorb steam; wring water from the cloth.
   * **Fresh**
-    * **Means of obtaining and/or making potable:** Dig behind first group of sand dunes.
-This will allow the collection of fresh water.
+    * **Means of obtaining and/or making potable:** Dig behind the first group of sand dunes.
+This will allow the collection of freshwater.
 * **Desert**
   * **Sources of water:**
     * In valleys and low areas